-In fact, if you were stopped based on the word of an anonymous caller to 911, your Vista drunk driving defense attorney can request a copy of the 911 call and, if warranted, subpoena phone records and data to find out if the caller even actually witness your driving or not.
+If you were stopped based on the word of an anonymous caller to 911, your drunk driving defense lawyer can request a copy of the 911 call and, if warranted, subpoena phone records and data to find out if the caller even actually witness your driving or not.
 If the officer did not independently observe questionable driving to provide him with reasonable suspicion and the cell phone records prove the 911 tipster didn’t actually observe your driving, then the stop itself may be considered invalid and all related evidence could be suppressed, resulting in the charges being dropped.

-Similarly, even if the call seemed valid enough, but the officer who stopped you did not have probable cause to search your vehicle, ask you to perform a sobriety test or arrest you, a Vista DUI attorney may be able to have the case against you dropped.
+Similarly, even if the call seemed valid enough, but the officer who stopped you did not have probable cause to search your vehicle, ask you to perform a sobriety test or arrest you, your lawyer may be able to have the case against you dropped.

 Image by fancycrave1